JoaoLopesF/RemoteDebug/README.md

   - Simple text password request feature (disabled by default)

         Notes:
-          In this simple feature, the password is echoed in screen.
+          It is very simple feature, only text, no cryptography, and the password is echoed in screen (no have mask '*'s yet)
-          No have mask (*) yet.

           telnet use advanced authentication (kerberos, etc.)
           Such as now RemoteDebug is not for production (releases),